MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md

 Although you can modify the values in this file, we recommend that you create your own WindowsStoreProxy.xml file (in a data folder of your Visual Studio project) for **CurrentAppSimulator** to use instead.
 When simulating the transaction, call [ReloadSimulatorAsync](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.currentappsimulator.reloadsimulatorasync.aspx) to load your file.
 If you do not call **ReloadSimulatorAsync** to load your own WindowsStoreProxy.xml file, **CurrentAppSimulator** will create/load (but not overwrite) the default WindowsStoreProxy.xml file.

+> [!NOTE]
->**Note**&nbsp;&nbsp;Be aware that **CurrentAppSimulator** is not fully initialized until **ReloadSimulatorAsync** completes.
+> Be aware that **CurrentAppSimulator** is not fully initialized until **ReloadSimulatorAsync** completes.
 And, since **ReloadSimulatorAsync** is an asynchronous method, care should be taken to avoid the race condition of querying **CurrentAppSimulator** on one thread while it is being initialized on another.
 One technique is to use a flag to indicate that initialization is complete.
 An app that is installed from the Windows Store must use **CurrentApp** instead of **CurrentAppSimulator**, and in that case **ReloadSimulatorAsync** is not called and therefore the race condition just mentioned does not apply.
 For this reason, design your code so that it will work in both cases, both asychronously and synchronously.

 <span id="proxy-examples" />